Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Lieb-Robinson Bounds with Bounded Commutators

 where ${\cal A}_X$ is the algebra of operators supported on $X$.
 For any two sets $X$ and $Y$ of sites we will write $X \sim Y$ in place of $X \cap Y \neq \emptyset$.
 Also, the notation $Z_1 \sim Z_2 \sim \cdots \sim Z_m$ will mean that $Z_j \sim Z_{j+1}$ for every $j = 1,\ldots, m-1$.
 This does \emph{not} necessarily mean that $Z_j \sim Z_k$ for $j + 1 < k$.
 For any set $X$, define $I_X$ as

 Let $\dt$ be a small positive real number.
-We consider a finite system so that $H$ has finite operator norm; the bounds that we prove will be uniform in system size after we take $\dt$ to zero.
-We have
+We consider a finite system so that $H$ has finite operator norm.
+The quantities $\odts$ and $\calO(1/n)$ in \cref{lreq,firsteq,o1n} will have a hidden dependence on system size, but after taking a limit ${\rm d}t \rightarrow 0$ (equivalent to $n\rightarrow \infty$) the bounds in the subsequent equations will not depend on system size and as a result the Lieb-Robinson velocity will not depend on system size.